AndrewHuntington/fe-masters-beginner-path/intro-webdev-v3/js-calculator/README.md

 ### Reflections

 Considering I'm already a frontend developer, that such a basic, beginner's task ended up being a bit of a challenge was a real wake up call.
 I was expecting to finish this task within an hour or so, but it ended up costing me a Saturday night filled with frustration.
 Some of the problem could have been due to me being tired, as here I am the next Sunday solving the problem in less than a half hour.
 Still, I feel my solution isn't the most efficient as my JS file ended up being pretty long for such a simple program.
 I look forward to seeing how the instructor wrote his JS to solve the task.

+My final take away is that I still have much to learn.
+I especially need to continue to work on my problem solving skills.